If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most people.

 10. Kapas Island Is The Best Of Malaysia Beaches & Islands In A Package

-I had to update this post with a new favourite bunch of beaches.
+I had to update this post with a new favourite group of beaches.
 I spent six days camping on Kapas Island and the beaches here are amazing.
 There’s a handful of beaches separated by nice walkways and what makes it awesome is the lack of rubbish!
 Maybe I got lucky, but all tourists, local and foreign respect the beach and with the lack of water activities in and around the beaches.
 The sand is beautifully white and soft with the ability to walk straight into the water and start snorkeling your heart out.

 The Best Beaches In Malaysia On A Map